willdurand/containers/yacs/README.md

 [Fri Jun  3 22:03:05 UTC 2022] Hello!
 ```

-Let's now send a signal to the container:
+We can also use the shim HTTP API to send a signal to the container:

 ```
 $ curl -X POST -d 'cmd=kill' --unix-socket /home/gitpod/.run/yacs/alpine-1/shim.sock http://localhost/